A+ Computer Hardware and Software

 Required preparation: No prior knowledge of programming is needed, though you must be an experienced computer user.
 Access to a computer with a camera and microphone and robust Internet to use course materials and labs is required.

-Please call The Continuing Education Registration Office at 808-845-9296 or email pcatt@hawaii.edu for assistance.
+Please call The PCATT Registration Office at 808-845-9296 or email pcatt@hawaii.edu for assistance.

 Security+ Training and Certification Prep